APLMOOC/APLMOOC/docs/course/ch2/part1.md

 One more thing.
 We saw above that assignment was a shy operation.
 What if we really *wanted* to see what was assigned to a variable immediately?
-This is where intermediate assignment, or chaining assignment operators, comes into play.
+This is where intermediate assignment, or chaining assignments, comes into play.

 For an example, say we were trying to solve the equation "one plus the value of five times six", and we assigned it to a variable.